Mohan Babu University

-Mohan Babu University (MBU) is a private university located in Tirupati, Andhra Pradesh.
+(MBU) is a private university located in Tirupati, Andhra Pradesh.
 Established in 1992, formerly known as Sree Vidyanikethan Educational Institutions and currently as Mohan Babu University since January 2022, it consists of nine schools, offering academic programs at Undergraduate (UG), Postgraduate (PG), and Ph.D courses in engineering, liberal arts and basic sciences, agricultural, paramedical, commerce, media and film-academy based focused courses.

 History

 Mohan Babu University (MBU) was established in 1992 with UGC-Colleges with potential for excellence status under the CPE scheme by the UGC, New Delhi, India and also the institution is approved by AICTE.

 Campus

 Mohan Babu University (MBU) campus is situated in a 100-acre (40 ha) site located beside the Tirupati-Madanapalle national highway 71, and is about 19 kilometers (11.8 mi) from Tirupati bus-stand and 16 kilometers (9.9 mi) from Tirupati railway station and 32.9 kilometers (20.4 mi) from Tirupati Airport, Tirupati district.